Bradley5922/SEPP-Mockup/README.md

 # SEPP-Mockup
 The mockup of the application is outlined in our main document...
 This is part of a coursework project for my degree at the `University Of Birmingham`.
-This is part of the software engineering (year 2) module.
+This is part of the software engineering (year 2) module of my computer science course.

 The mockup is just a prototype design-wise, no actual logic is within the app.